OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/tosca-sofdcar-profile-non-normative.md

 #### sofdcar.nodes.Python.Application

 Non-normative python application running on an HPC.
-This application required a python runtime.
+This application requires a python runtime.

 ```yaml linenums="1"